jojpl/test/README.md

 Switching between channels and SET and REAL tabs is rather slow (about 300-400 milliseconds) thus the default delay value is set to 500 milliseconds.

-Also, each device can operate at 2 set temperatures (usually room and high) There is also a limited ability to switch temperatures programmatically.
+Also, each device can operate at 2 set temperatures (usually room and high).

+There is also a limited ability to switch temperatures programmatically.